What does a head cook do?

 A cook/dietary aide is an individual who works along with the dietary managers, cooks, and dieticians.
 Dietary aides prepare meals, beverages, and snacks.
 They set up tables or dining areas with proper order and cleanliness.
 They serve meals and make sure that the hygiene and safety protocols for food are followed all the time.
 The skills significant for this job include attention to detail, strong communication skills, excellent customer service, and knowledge in food preparation and its safety protocols.

-There are some key differences in responsibilities as well.
-For example, a head cook responsibilities require skills like "quality food," "food storage," "sanitation practices," and "kitchen operations."
+There are some key differences in the responsibilities of each position.
+For example, head cook responsibilities require skills like "quality food," "food storage," "sanitation practices," and "kitchen operations."
 Meanwhile a typical cook/dietary aide has skills in areas such as "meal service," "food handling," "patients," and "diet orders."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Cooks/dishwashers must develop kitchen skills to excel in this line of job.
 Each cook or dishwasher must learn to develop skills in food preparation, sanitation, and customer service.
 Cooks or dishwashers can be assigned to different areas, either in the kitchen area, food preparation, or in washing dishes.
 The scope of their responsibilities may include the cooking surface area, specific food items, or menu items.
 Also, they are expected to maintain the cleanliness of the kitchen, assist in preparing food, and may do any other duties demanded by the chef.

-But both careers also use different skills, according to real head cook resumes.
-While head cook responsibilities can utilize skills like "meal preparation," "food service," "quality standards," and "servsafe," some cook/dishwashers use skills like "wash dishes," "customer service," "dishwashers," and "prep food."
+Each career also uses different skills, according to real head cook resumes.
+While head cook responsibilities can utilize skills like "meal preparation," "food service," "quality standards," and "servsafe," cook/dishwashers use skills like "wash dishes," "customer service," "dishwashers," and "prep food."

 A line cook/prep cook is responsible for assisting with food preparations, ensuring that all ingredients are readily available and stored safely.
 Line cook/prep cook tasks also include reviewing and updating menus to keep the customers' patronization.
 Their duties also include researching the current food industry trends, managing customers' inquiries, resolving serving complaints, monitoring food supplies and inventories, and complying with sanitary regulations.
 A line cook/prep cook must have excellent time-management and multi-tasking skills to perform various tasks under strict time demands and a fast-paced environment.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from head cook resumes include skills like "meal preparation," "food service," "quality food," and "servsafe," whereas a cook/trainer might be skilled in "food handling," "cleanliness," "culinary," and "food safety. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from head cook resumes include skills like "meal preparation," "food service," "quality food," and "servsafe," whereas a cook/trainer is more likely to list skills in "food handling," "cleanliness," "culinary," and "food safety. "